Trying the Amish Country Chocolate Tour

-Block out a weekend next May for the Amish Country Chocolate Tour!
+Block out a weekend in May for the Amish Country Chocolate Tour!
 You won’t regret it!

-One of my best friends of 30 years and I attended the tour on Friday, May 13th and we could not have enjoyed it more!
+One of my best friends of 30 years and I attended the tour and we could not have enjoyed it more!
 At each of the seven local Amish Country stops, you get custom chocolates made by Coblentz Chocolates that are designed by each business.

 * Tour tip: Be sure to check in early so you can make it to all seven stops.
 You will definitely want to spend some time at each location - especially since each one gives discounts both days of the event!